dagster-io/dagster/docs/sections/reference/reference.rst

 operates.

 Concretely, imagine a pipeline of solids operating on a data warehouse.
-The solids might emit and consume table partition IDs and aggregate statistics as inputs and outputs -- the data on which they operate.
+The solids might emit and consume table partition coordinates and aggregate statistics as inputs and outputs -- the data on which they operate.
 Environment config might specify how to connect to the warehouse (so that the pipeline could also operate against a local test database), how to log the results of intermediate computations, or where to put artifacts like plots and summary tables.

 Configuration Schemas
 ^^^^^^^^^^^^^^^^^^^^^

-Configuration schemas define how users can config pipelines (using either Python dicts, YAML, or JSON).
-They tell the Dagster engine how to type check environment config provided in one of these formats against the pipeline and enable many errors to be caught with rich messaging at compile time.
+In Dagster, configuration is explicitly typed with configuration schemas.
+Configuration schemas define how users can config pipelines.
+They tell the Dagster engine how to type check user-supplied environment config against the pipeline and enable many errors to be caught with rich messaging at compile time.

-Config fields are defined using the :class:`Field <dagster.Field>` class.

-DAG
-^^^

-DAG is short for `directed acyclic graph`.
-In this context, we are concerned with graphs where the nodes are computations and the edges are dependencies between those computations.
-The dependencies are `directed` because the outputs of one computation are the inputs to another.
-These graphs are `acyclic` because there are no circular dependencies -- in other words, the graph has a clear beginning and end, and we can always figure out what order to execute its nodes in.
+When creating resources :func:`@resource <dagster.solid>`, solids :func:`@solid <dagster.solid>`, or
+loggers :func:`@logger <dagster.logger>`, you can supply a configuration schema to define the available configuration for that object.

 Execution Plan
 ^^^^^^^^^^^^^^